Political Science Doctoral Degrees

 The Political Science Department at the University of Utah seeks graduate students who are both motivated and able to succeed in political science study and research.
 Students with substantial preparation in political science or another social science are most likely to meet this standard, although the department has admitted applicants from other disciplines who can demonstrate, through relevant interests and experience, the abilities necessary for advanced work in political science.
 The fit between applicants' interests and the research expertise of our faculty is also an important consideration during the admissions process.
 Although there are no specific course prerequisites for our graduate program, applicants must have completed at least a bachelor's degree.

 The department offers a variety of courses that effectively introduce students to major research issues, plus others that encourage advanced research.
 Graduate degrees promote career advancement for certain types of jobs and are the prerequisite for faculty appointments at the college and university levels.
-Students take classes (seminars) in different subfields of the discipline: International Relations, Comparative Politics, American Politics, Public Administration or Political Theory.
+Students take classes (seminars) in different subfields of the discipline: American Politics, Comparative Politics, International Relations, and Political Theory.
+As of Summer 2024, the Public Administration subfield is no longer available in our degree programs.
+The Public Administration program is under the new Division of Public Affairs.

 General Information